 Mild body itching is not usually harmful to you or your baby, but it may signify a more serious condition.
 If you find your itching is distressing, worse at night, particularly on your hands and feet (but can be all over your body) this may need further investigation.
 Feeling an itch like this may be attributable to intrahepatic cholestasis and needs to be investigated.

-- Take cool baths
+- Take cool baths for temporary relief

 - Wear loose fitting clothing, and try to avoid synthetic materials and choose natural ones like cotton